C4ptainCrunch/thesis/source/index.rst

         def step(self, action: int) -> Tuple[Game, int, bool]:
             """Plays the action given as parameter and returns:
-                - a the new state as a new Game object,
+                - the new state as a new Game object,
                 - the number of captured stones in the transition
                 - a bool indicating if the new state is the end of the game
             """